Occupational Therapy Assistant

 Occupational therapy assistants use therapeutic activities and exercises to improve a client's skills for performing a variety of important everyday tasks safely and independently in their role at work, home, school, and in the community.

 Students in this program receive fundamental skills in occupational therapy and extensive clinical training.
 Successful completion of the program prepares students for careers as occupational therapy assistants in hospitals, out-patient clinics, rehabilitation centers, mental health centers, assisted living and nursing care facilities, and school systems.
-Click here to learn about the profession of Occupational Therapy.
+Learn about the occupational therapy profession

-Selections are made on a first-come, first-serve basis once the following requirements are met:
+Applicants are selected on a first-come, first-serve basis once the following requirements are met:

-- Earned a grade of 3.0 or better in the OTA foundation courses and have approval of official transcripts if transferring credits from another college or applicant has earned a grade of 3.0 or better in the first quarter of OTA foundation courses if applying for conditional enrollment
+- Earned a grade of 3.0 or better in each of the five the OTA foundation courses and have approval of official transcripts if transferring credits from another college or applicant has earned a grade of 3.0 or better in the first quarter of OTA foundation courses if applying for conditional enrollment

-- Provided documentation of at least 15 hours of either work, volunteer, or job shadow experience in an occupational therapy setting Documentation of OT Observation Form
+- At least 15 hours of either work, volunteer, or job shadow experience in an occupational therapy setting documented by an OT practitioner on the application form OT Observation Form

-- Provide documented evidence of current immunizations and tuberculosis (TB) testing
+- Documented evidence of current immunizations and tuberculosis (TB) testing

-- Provide documented evidence of medical and dental health clearance
+- Documented evidence of medical and dental health clearance

-- Provide documented evidence of personal health insurance
+- Documented evidence of personal health insurance coverage

-- Provide documented evidence of clinical liability insurance coverage
+- Documented evidence of student clinical liability insurance coverage

 The Occupational Therapy Assistant program at Bates is accredited with the Accreditation Council for Occupational Therapy (ACOTE) Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number is 301.652.2682.
 Their website is http://www.acoteonline.org.
 The program received a 5-year reaccreditation in 2012.
 It is scheduled to be reaccredited in 2017.